imapp-pl/gas-cost-estimator/docs/report_stage_ii.md

 <img src="./report_stage_ii_assets/evmone_perf_overhead.png" width="425"/> <img src="./report_stage_ii_assets/geth_perf_overhead.png" width="425"/>

+#### Measure marginal

+For evmone L1 cache effectiveness varies between `0.0008` and `0.0012` and LLC effectiveness varies between `0+` and `0.0004`.
+Recall that these denotes misses ratios.
+With such low values, computations are executed almost entirely within caches and cache usage profiles are very similar for opcodes.
+The branch prediction effectiveness varies between `0.0008` and `0.0012` also.
+And it may be considered almost equal for all opcodes.

 **TODO**

 - argument that cache behavior is similar between different kinds of programs (marginal/arguments/validation) used and doesn't skew the results